tiacsys/bridle/boards/arm/cytron_rp2040/doc/index.rst

 The `RP2040 <RP2040 SoC_>`_ MCU has a (native) USB device port that can be used to communicate with a host PC.
-See the :ref:`zephyr:usb-samples` sample applications for more, such as the :doc:`zephyr:samples/subsys/usb/cdc_acm/README` sample which sets up a virtual serial port that echos characters back to the host PC.
+See the :ref:`zephyr:usb-samples` sample applications for more, such as the :zephyr:code-sample:`zephyr:usb-cdc-acm` sample which sets up a virtual serial port that echos characters back to the host PC.
 As an alternative to the default Zephyr console on serial port the Bridle :ref:`snippet-usb-console` can be used to enable